 Fourth of July Celebration

-9 p.m.
-Solano Avenue (Begins at Apodaca Park, 801 E. Madrid Ave., south on Solano Ave., east on Hadley Ave., and ends at Maag Softball Complex.)
+The parade will begin at 9 p.m.
+Sunday, July 3rd at Apodaca Park, 801 E. Madrid Avenue.
+It will travel south on Solano Drive, east on Hadley Avenue, and end at Maag Softball Complex.

 Gates open at 4 p.m.
 Food vendors will be on site.
 No grilling, personal fireworks, alcohol, RV’s, or overnight parking will be allowed.

 For more information, contact the Parks & Recreation Department at 575/541-2454.
 For information relating to NMSU, contact Marketing and Communications at 575/646-5981.